also known as: Jacobus, Iakobos or Iakob

 Our Lord had four younger brothers (Matthew 13:55; Mark 6:3).
 Although Jesus was related to his brothers by law, he was not genetically related to them.
-While his brothers were the offspring of his parents, Mary and Joseph, Jesus' was conceived in purity by the Holy Spirit (Matthew 1:18,20) and placed into the womb of Mary (for further information, see: Mary, mother of Jesus.
+While his brothers were the genetic offspring of his parents, Mary and Joseph, Jesus' was conceived in purity by the Holy Spirit (Matthew 1:18,20) and placed into the womb of the virgin Mary (for further information, see: Mary, mother of Jesus).

 James became a strong believer and follower of Jesus, and the leader of the Jerusalem church (1 Corinthians 9:5; Galatians 2:9).
 In Galatians 1:19, Paul referred to James as an apostle, like himself.
 James also endorsed Paul’s ministry (Galatians 2:1-10).
 James presided over the council held to decide whether the Gentile Christians should follow the rules of the Jews (Acts 12:17; 15:13-29: 21:18-24).

 Jesus’ other brothers apparently became missionaries (1 Corinthians 9:5).

 Have archaeologists discovered evidence of James, the brother of Jesus? (the James ossuary)

-“He was by trade a fisherman, in partnership with Peter (Matt.
-20:20; 27:56).
-With John and Peter he was present at the transfiguration (Matt.
-17:1; Mark 9:2), at the raising of Jairus's daughter (Mark 5:37-43), and in the garden with our Lord (14:33).
+“He was by trade a fisherman, in partnership with Peter (Matthew 20:20; 27:56).
+With John and Peter he was present at the transfiguration (Matthew 17:1; Mark 9:2), at the raising of Jairus's daughter (Mark 5:37-43), and in the garden with our Lord (14:33).
 Because, probably, of their boldness and energy, he and John were called Boanerges, i.e., “sons of thunder.”
 He was the first martyr among the apostles, having been beheaded by King Herod Agrippa (Acts 12:1-2), A.D.
-44. (Compare Matt.
-4:21; 20:20-23).”
+44. (Compare Matthew 4:21; 20:20-23).”
 (Matthew G. Easton)